 If you think that after yet another step forward in his 'artistic evolution' Shimon will stop?
 Maybe, I don't know, will he end his career in a box?

 An album by the robot will be released this spring, and a support tour.
 How should we view such an event?
-It will be somewhere between a concert and a scientific presentation, and the idea of the crossover is really fun.
+It will be a cross between a concert and a scientific presentation, and the idea of the crossover is really fun.

 Anyway, appointment on Spotify between March and May, and the rest will be seen.